jeanfric/abbrev/README.md

-Abbrev is a small library of lossless compression/decompression algorithms, written in the [Clojure](http://clojure.org) programming language.
+Abbrev is a library of lossless compression/decompression algorithms, written in the [Clojure](http://clojure.org) programming language.

 Status
 ------